 The BYOD Digital Learning Program 3

-BYOD - What is it? -
+BYOD - What is it?
+3

-Future Focused
+Future Focused 3

-Research
+Research 3

 BYOD Requirements 4

 Frequently Asked Questions 5

-General FAQ
+General FAQ 5

 Are students required to bring in a personally owned device, or is this optional?
+5

 Will devices be used in every class?

+Who is paying for the devices?

-What will happen to existing devices that are available for students to use in common spaces like the library and special laboratories? list
+What will happen to existing devices that are available for students to use in common spaces like the library and special laboratories? alist 5

 Are students expected to use the devices at both school and home?
+5

 What about printing?

 If a student already owns a device, do they need a new one?

 What are the minimum BYOD Specifications?

-What software do students need on their devices?

 What software and help will Grammar provide for students for the BYOD program?
-5

-Connectivity FAQ 6
+Connectivity FAQ

 Can my BYOD student connect to the internet at school through the Grammar network?
-6

 What about Students/Family: Personal 3G/4G Network Access at school?
-6

-Responsibilities FAQ 6
+Responsibilities FAQ

 What are my obligations as a student in the BYOD program?

 Who is responsible for the maintenance and updates of the devices?

 What happens if the BYOD device is lost or stolen?

 What access controls will the school implement?
-6

 What access controls should parents implement?
-7

 Are students required to back up their devices?
 7

-Protocols FAQ 7
+Protocols FAQ 8

 May students install software on their devices?
+8

 Do students have to install Antivirus?
+8

 What if I forget to charge the battery and it goes flat at School?
 Do students have access to power outlets throughout the day?
+8

 What happens if a BYO device has issues?
 Where can I go for help?
-7

 Do students still have access to Grammar storage for home drives under BYOD?
-7

 Where can I go to get more information?
-7
+8

-Terms and Conditions 8
+Terms and Conditions 9

-ICT Code of Conduct 8
+ICT Code of Conduct 9

-Ethical Use g
+Ethical Use

 Access

-User Responsibilities g
+User Responsibilities

-Use and Operation - General 10
+Use and Operation - General

-Use and Operation - BYOD Digital Learning Program 10
+Use and Operation - BYOD Digital Learning Program

-Internet and Email Responsibilities 10
+Internet and Email Responsibilities

-Monitoring 11
+Monitoring.

-Consequences 11
+Consequences